 The cemetery might have the loudest voice in all of Derry, if you can hear it.
 It is full of fighters who participated in various uprisings and the Troubles, and countless others who paid the ultimate price during the long struggle for equality and identity.
 Hundreds of flagpoles stand throughout the cemetery, marking the graves of some who fought for Irish freedom.
 Still others are remembered in the Republican plot that fans out around a statue of Cú Chulainn, or in plots that don’t have obvious markings.
 Many innocent victims of the long years of unrest are buried here as well, including Paul’s father and others who were killed on Bloody Sunday.
 It is a cemetery that is militant and proud but still tragic and innocent.
 It is overwhelming and more than a little controversial.
 My new friend probably said it best after he explained the flagpoles on our walk and showed me the statues.
 “Hey, it’s controversial, but it’s who we are,” he said, with his hands out toward the cemetery.
 “You gotta own who you are.”

 This is abundantly clear in Derry.
-There are memorials in every single neighborhood, militant or otherwise.
-The city’s long and brutal history has had lasting effects on the town itself and its population.
-It is a town of survivors, fighters, de facto educators, and compromise.
-It has had remarkable success in its transformation from Ground Zero of the Troubles to one of the least violent cities of the North, but the scars of that journey are everywhere.
-There’s no escaping the suffering that has occurred here, and perhaps because of it, the fragile peace is sacred and celebrated.
+They own who they are like nowhere else.
+There are memorials in every single neighborhood, either militant ones or those remembering loved ones who died innocently from a stray bullet or a brutal incident.
+The city’s long history has had lasting effects on the town itself and its strong population.
+It is a town of survivors, fighters, de facto educators, and wary compromise.
+It has had remarkable success in its transformation from Ground Zero of the Troubles to one of the lesser violent cities of the North, but the scars of that journey are everywhere.
+There’s no escaping the suffering that has occurred here, and perhaps because of those scars the fragile peace is sacred and celebrated.

 The road has not been easy.
-The city is still licking its wounds and I get the distinct feeling that many are waiting for the other shoe to drop.
-I also get the feeling that they’d be ready for that to happen too.
+The city is still licking its wounds and I get the distinct feeling that most in it are waiting for the other shoe to drop.
+I also get the feeling that they are more than ready for that to happen too.
 Derry has a stillness to it that is punctuated by the sound of flags waving, paint cans rattling, and the still echoing boots of the past.
-There’s a lot of noise and bustle in the city, but under it all, that silence remains.
+There’s a lot of noise and bustle in the city, but under it all, that silence and preparedness remains.

-It hides its militarism pretty well.
+It hides its militarism somewhat well.
 There are no ugly peace walls and the readily-visible murals are brutal but educational.
-However, you don’t have to wander far on either side of the river Foyle (and the political divide) to find the others that are angry, sectarian, and what some would call dissident, especially if you include the graffiti.
+However, you don’t have to wander far on either side of the river Foyle (and the political divide) to find the others that are angry, sectarian, and what some would call dissident.

-Derry is mostly peaceful and it has even tackled the parade season well – it comes off without much retaliation, conflict, or damage, compared to other areas of the North.
+That said, Derry is tentatively and mostly peaceful.
+It has even tackled the parade season better than most – it comes off without as much retaliation, conflict, or damage as other areas of the North.
 But everything is relative and this is not to say that it doesn’t still have issues.
-I asked what would happen should a Protestant decide to move into Creggan or the Bogside and was answered with a very confused expression and a long pause, because the truth is that they probably wouldn’t ever make that choice.
-The segregation is still there in the city, even if it is more invisible.
-The Peace bridge and the other cross-community sculptures are great and super positive steps but the underlying distrust remains, and it may not ever fade.
-Years of tragedy and uneven scales will do that to a place, and to its population.
+I asked what would happen should a Protestant decide to move into Creggan or the Bogside and was answered with a very confused expression and a long pause, because the truth is that would simply not happen.
+The lines of segregation are still there in the city, even if they are more invisible than other cities in the region.
+The Peace bridge and the other cross-community sculptures are beautiful and indicate super positive steps but the underlying distrust remains, and it may not ever fade.
+Years of tragedy and unbalanced scales will do that to a place, and to its population.

-Many guidebooks and tourism experts say that Derry can be done in a day, and I overwhelmingly disagree.
-Sure, walking the walls can take only a few minutes, just like a stroll through the Bogside, if all you want to do is snap a picture.
+Many guidebooks and tourism experts say that Derry can be done in a day, and I emphatically disagree.
+Sure, walking the walls can take only a few minutes, just like a stroll through the Bogside is quick, if all you want to do is snap a picture.
 The Tower Museum is not a great attention-grabber, but if you know nothing about the history of the town it is a good stop, and the Free Derry Museum will break your heart.
-You can do all of these things in a day, but you’ll be cheating yourself.
-You’d get none of the amazing music at night and you’ll have none of the nuance or the education that you can get just by walking or driving through the neighborhoods and the outer streets, especially if you do that with Paul.
-If you want to do things like that, Derry deserves a lot longer of a visit and it will likely steal a large part of your heart.
-As I keep saying, it is a special place and ever since I left, I have felt a strange and stinging loss.
-To quote the indomitable Bobby Sands, “Oh, I wish I was back home in Derry.”
+You could do all of these things in a day, but you’d be cheating yourself.
+You’d get none of the amazing music at night and none of the nuance or the education that you can get just by walking or driving through the neighborhoods and the streets, especially if you do that with someone like Paul.
+If you want to get to know the town, Derry deserves a lot longer of a visit and it will likely steal a large part of your heart.
+It profoundly changed me and since the day I left I have felt a strange and stinging loss.
+There is only one thing that has rattled around in my head since that day and it’s a quote from the indomitable Bobby Sands who famously said, “Oh, I wish I was back home in Derry.”